 In Australia, most natural wonders like Wave Rock tend to be located inside of national parks, making them strictly off limits for visiting with your dog.
 However, rather unusually Wave Rock is not located in a national park, meaning that you can visit Wave Rock with your dog.

-Find out what it’s like to visit this attraction in Southwestern Australia, near the town of Hyden, including what to do with your dog and where to stay.
+Find out what it’s like to visit this attraction in the south of Western Australia, near the town of Hyden, including what to do with your dog and where to stay.

 Dog-Friendly Sightseeing at Wave Rock